A Design Tool for Everyone: USU Aerospace Engineer Creates Free 3-D Aircraft Design Software

 That’s where MachUp comes in.
 Hunsaker said he developed MachUp with the goal of putting useful design tools into the hands of engineers at drone startup companies.
 Now, he wants anyone interested in fixed-wing drone design to try the software to see what it’s capable of.

-The software is available to anyone including aerospace engineering students and
+The software is available to anyone including aerospace engineering students and drone start-up companies.

 “It’s a tool I would have used in my aircraft design courses if it had been around,” he added.
 “This level of resource just hasn’t previously been available to most designers.”